1-Heneicosanol

-1-Heneicosanol, or heneicosyl alcohol, is a saturated fatty alcohol with 21 carbon atoms and the molecular formula C_{21}H_{44}O. At room temperature, it is a white solid.
-Similar to other fatty alcohols, it is used industrially as a surfactant and lubricant.
+1-Heneicosanol (also known as heneicosyl alcohol or heneicosanol) is a long-chain primary alcohol and fatty alcohol with 21 carbon atoms and the molecular formula C_{21}H_{44}O. At room temperature, it is a waxy white solid with a melting point close to 69 °C. As a typical long-chain aliphatic alcohol, it is highly hydrophobic and practically insoluble in water.
+Similar to other fatty alcohols, 1-heneicosanol is used as an intermediate and functional component in the manufacture of surfactants, lubricants, polymer materials and cosmetic formulations.